luketurnbull/august-activities/activity-3/README.md

 - [ ] Add to favs button functionality
 - [x] Input on splash page to ask for users name
 - [ ] Add error if no name is entered
-- [ ] Show favourites page first
+- [x] Show dashboard page first
 - [ ] Create store for favourites
 - [ ] Add functionality to add/remove from favourites
 - [ ] Add store for tracking sidebar open/close
 - [ ] local storage for user name
-- [ ] Message August about YT API out of free tier
+- [x] Message August about YT API out of free tier

 Thoughts: